 While RADIUS-backed, certificate-based authentication does not require LDAP, they have often been combined to enable Identity Lookup.
 During the authentication process, Identity Lookup validates that a user is active within the organization by checking the identifying information against a user list.
 This solution is helpful, but cannot make the transition to a cloud-based network.

 One common instance of RADIUS working with LDAP occurs when an organization uses a LDAP-compatible directory as their Identity Provider.
 Microsoft Active Directory is a popular example of an LDAP-backed directory that is often used as an IDP.
 Our own Cloud RADIUS can work in this scenario with our turnkey managed PKI to provide secure, certificate-based authentication to organizations using Active Directory.

 The flaw with this setup, as we mentioned above, is that it relies upon on-premise hardware.
 If you’re looking to transition to a future-viable cloud environment, though, SecureW2 has a solution for you.

 SecureW2 Solution For LDAP

-Luckily, SecureW2 is able to eliminate the need for LDAP in the identity lookup process.
+Luckily, SecureW2 is able to eliminate the need for LDAP entirely in the identity lookup process.
 We offer an industry-exclusive identity lookup for SAML-based cloud directories that is used in tandem with certificate-based authentication to deliver excellent network security without the need for LDAP.

 The entire process becomes far easier to manage and more efficient for both end users and IT personnel by allowing organizations to move away from an expensive, on-premise LDAP infrastructure without losing any functionality.

 In the coming years, LDAP is simply not going to be able to withstand the transition to cloud-based infrastructure.
 Protect your network with the best possible Cloud RADIUS-backed solution, Check out our solutions page to see how Cloud RADIUS can work for you, and if you need more convincing see how we help our customers in this case study.